-A 2 day / 1 night Fraser Island tour allows you sufficient time to cover the majority of the island, and enjoy the Fraser Island experience.
-However, if you’ve got the time and the money, the 3 day / 2 night Fraser Island Tour gives you a proper feel for Fraser Island and all of her natural beauty.
+If you’ve got the time, the 3 day / 2 night Fraser Island Tour gives you a proper feel for Fraser Island and all of her natural beauty.

 Probably the most common mistake that backpackers make when they hire a campervan to travel around Australia, is assuming that they will be able to take their campervan onto Fraser Island.
 This is not feasible.
 However, if you are keen on driving on Fraser island, then a tag-along tour is for you!

 Fraser Island Tag Along Tours

 Tag-along tours are basically a cross between a guided and self-guided tour.
 Self-guided tours are no longer possible.
 So if you want to drive on Fraser Island then you will have to go on a tag-along tour.
 There is a lead car with a tour guide driving ahead, while the cars following will be driven by you – or someone in your car.
 The tag-alongs are in 4WD cars and are a lot of fun.
 You are eligible to drive them if you have a valid drivers license and are over 21.
 This is my preferred way of travelling on Fraser Island as it gives you the balance of relaxation and adventure.

 However, if you’re not interested in a tag-along tour and feel like sitting on a bus is more your style while somebody does all the driving and organising, then there are plenty of other trips available with 4WD buses and trucks.

 Fraser Island Accommodation